ivan-magda/IMFlickrOAuth/README.md

 * Drag IMFlickrOAuth.xcodeproj to your project in the Project Navigator.
 * Select your project and then your app target.
 Open the Build Phases panel.
 * Expand the Target Dependencies group, and add IMFlickrOAuth framework.
-* import IMFlickrOAuth whenever you want to use OAuthSwift.
+* import IMFlickrOAuth whenever you want to use IMFlickrOAuth.

 ## Examples